SCKSHRWLB/training-and-workshop-2021/software-testing/2-days-test-techniques-in-practices.md

 * How to design the test scenarios in the level of the end-to-end testing through
   * The user interface (UI)
   * The APIs (Appication Programming Interface)
-* Techniques to driven develop develop the automated end-to-end testing through
+* Techniques to driven develop the automated end-to-end testing through
     * The user interface (UI)
   * The APIs (Appication Programming Interface)
 * Techniques to driven develop with the automated unit test cases.